 Everyone looks at procrastination as THE problem.
-Only if I hadn’t procrastinated...
+If only I hadn’t procrastinated...

-But what almost no one realizes is that procrastination is not the issue, it’s just a symptom of other, deeper issues.
+Except what almost no one realizes is that procrastination is not the issue, it’s actually a symptom of deeper issues.
 It’s an unfortunate habitual response to stress caused by something else.

 Simply put, procrastination is a habit.
 Chronic procrastination is a strong habit.
-But just like any other habit, it can be unlearned.
+Fortunately, like any other habit it can be unlearned.

-Imagine you have a task to do.
-You need to study for tomorrow’s test or prepare a presentation for work.
+Imagine you have a task to do, like studying for a test or preparing a presentation for work.
 These tasks raise your stress levels.
-If you indulge and procrastinate, it immediately lowers your stress levels by avoiding your task.
-For example, you have a snack or watch a TV show.
-You’ve avoided a stressful task (for now) and you feel better.
+If you procrastinate, it immediately lowers your stress levels by avoiding the task.
+For example, you have a snack or watch a TV show to avoid a stressful task (for now) and you feel better.

-Our brain learns that procrastination makes you feel better.
-That’s called positive reinforcement.
+Our brains learn that procrastination makes you feel better through a process called positive reinforcement.
 You get an instant reward (lowered stress) for your behavior.
 Your brain associates this reward with the act of procrastinating, which makes you want to keep doing it.

 If you do this often, it becomes a habit.
 Whenever you feel stressed and you decide to escape it by procrastination, you reinforce the habit.
 If you start doing it a lot, your procrastination develops into chronic procrastination.

-But that’s not all.
-Procrastination feels better now, but usually makes you feel worse in the long run.
-Missed deadlines, failed promises to both others and yourself, unreliability, and many other consequences.
+However, that’s not all.
+Procrastination feels better in the short term, but usually makes you feel worse in the long run by way of missed deadlines, failed promises to both others and yourself, unreliability, and many other consequences.
 The temporary bliss we feel from procrastinating is far outweighed by its long term effects on our lives.

 All these consequences lower your self-confidence.
-Lower self-confidence makes you more vulnerable to your insecurities (the fear of criticism, failure, rejection) and that leads to even higher stress levels from which you hide by procrastinating even more.
+This, in turn, makes you more vulnerable to your insecurities (the fear of criticism, failure, or rejection) which leads to even higher stress levels that you hide from by procrastinating even more.
 When you feel like a failure, your next challenge will only be more stressful because if you fail again, it will confirm those feelings.